- The 7 best apps for tracking pregnancy

 This class is specifically for women who plan on birthing without medication.
 The Bradley method involves a set of classes that go for 12 weeks and covers basics through the lens of unmediated birth.
 The topics include nutrition, exercise, labor techniques or rehearsals, pain management through relaxation, postpartum period, and breastfeeding.
 It covers ways to avoid a C-section and consists of a segment for present doulas advocating for the birthing body.
 As noted, this class has a specific agenda, so keep that in mind when signing up.

 Getting your beautiful baby comes with so much newness to enjoy.
 Other than healing, feeding adds to your postpartum stress.
-Infant feeding options include exclusive breastfeeding, chest feeding, infant formula, and expressed breast milk.
+Infant feeding options include exclusive breastfeeding, infant formula, and expressed breast milk.
 This course helps you learn the benefits of each method, how they work, what to expect when feeding an infant, and the feeding portions.
 To answer the questions related to infant feeding, we suggest you grab the course, whether it’s the first time or as a refresher!

 When adding a new member to your family, transitions affect everyone, especially your older kids.
 Sibling classes help ease the transition.
 They outline what these changes may look like in a fun and child-focused manner and the hardest and fun parts of having a new addition.
 These classes are suitable for parents as they teach you how to include older siblings in the baby routine so that everyone feels wanted.